Maxim-Mazurok/google-api-typings-generator/gapi.client.firebaseappcheck-v1beta/readme.md

 Returns a public JWK set as specified by [RFC 7517](https://tools.ietf.org/html/rfc7517) that can be used to verify App Check tokens.
 Exactly one of the public keys in the returned set will successfully validate any App Check token that is currently valid.
 */
 await gapi.client.firebaseappcheck.jwks.get({ name: "name",  });

+/*
+Verifies the given App Check token and returns token usage signals that callers may act upon.
+This method currently only supports App Check tokens exchanged from the following attestation providers: * Play Integrity API * App Attest * DeviceCheck (`DCDevice` tokens) * reCAPTCHA Enterprise * reCAPTCHA v3 * Custom providers App Check tokens exchanged from debug secrets are also supported.
+Calling this method on an otherwise valid App Check token with an unsupported provider will cause an HTTP 400 error to be returned.
+Returns whether this token was already consumed before this call.
+If this is the first time this method has seen the given App Check token, the field `already_consumed` will contain the value `false`.
+The given token will then be marked as `already_consumed` for all future invocations of this method for that token.
+Note that if the given App Check token is invalid, an HTTP 403 error is returned instead of a response object, regardless whether the token was already consumed.
+Currently, when evaluating whether an App Check token was already consumed, only calls to this exact method are counted.
+Use of the App Check token elsewhere will not mark the token as being already consumed.
+*/
+await gapi.client.firebaseappcheck.projects.verifyAppCheckToken({ project: "project",  });
 ```